V-25K/Guess/README.md

 ## Overview

-Guess The Link is an interactive puzzle game where players are presented with multiple hidden images.
-The goal is to identify the common theme or connection between all images before revealing them all.
-Each image revealed deducts points from your score, so the challenge is to guess correctly with as few hints as possible.
+Guess The Link is an interactive puzzle game where players are presented with multiple images displayed immediately.
+The goal is to identify the common theme or connection between all images.
+You have up to 10 attempts to guess correctly, with your score decreasing with each attempt, so the challenge is to deduce the answer quickly and accurately.

 ## Gameplay

 ### How to Play

 1. **Start a Challenge**: Select a challenge from the available list
-2. **Reveal Images**: Click on hidden images to reveal them one by one
+2. **View All Images**: All images are displayed immediately - no need to reveal them
-3. **Guess the Link**: Submit your answer for what connects all the images
+3. **Guess the Link**: Submit your answer for what connects all the images (up to 10 attempts)
 4. **AI Validation**: Google Gemini AI judges if your answer is correct
-5. **Earn Rewards**: Get points and experience based on your performance
+5. **Earn Rewards**: Get points and experience based on how many attempts you needed

 ### Scoring System

+- **Maximum Score**: 30 points (correct on 1st attempt)
-- **Starting Score**: 25 points per challenge
+- **Minimum Score**: 10 points (correct on 10th attempt)
-- **Deduction**: 5 points per image revealed (after the first)
+- **Deduction**: 2 points per attempt (after bonuses)
-- **Minimum Score**: 0 points (can't go negative)
+- **Attempt Limit**: 10 attempts maximum per challenge
 - **Experience**: Points earned = Experience gained (1:1 ratio)

+**Scoring Formula:**
+- Base Score: 28 points
+- Deduction: (attempts - 1) × 2 points
+- Bonus: +2 points for 1st attempt, +1 point for 2nd attempt

 **Example Scoring:**
+- 1st attempt (correct): 30 points + 30 exp (28 - 0 + 2 bonus)
+- 2nd attempt (correct): 27 points + 27 exp (28 - 2 + 1 bonus)
-- 1 image revealed: 25 points + 25 exp
+- 3rd attempt (correct): 24 points + 24 exp (28 - 4)
-- 2 images revealed: 20 points + 20 exp
+- 4th attempt (correct): 22 points + 22 exp (28 - 6)
-- 3 images revealed: 15 points + 15 exp
+- 5th attempt (correct): 20 points + 20 exp (28 - 8)
-- 4 images revealed: 10 points + 10 exp
+- 10th attempt (correct): 10 points + 10 exp (28 - 18)
-- 5 images revealed: 5 points + 5 exp
+- Failed (10 incorrect): 0 points + 0 exp

 ### AI Answer Validation